 Professional indemnity insurance for immigration consultants is designed to deal with such situations.
 It covers your mistakes or negligence, as well as things like slander and defamation, breach of confidentiality, and loss of documents or data.

 Once a claim gets underway, it's in the hands of your insurer.
 So you don't have to worry about defending yourself in court, paying for a solicitor, or forking out for any compensation or damages you owe.
 Your insurance takes care of all that.

 How much immigration consultants' insurance do you need?

 The OISC recommends you have at least £250,000 professional indemnity insurance cover.

 Whether or not you need more depends on what you do and who you do it for.
 If you offer advice to central government or big businesses, for example, be prepared to up your level of cover.

 But of course, not having to call on your policy at all is best.
-These pointers will go some way to helping yourself before your cover needs to:
+These pointers will go some way towards helping you help yourself - before your cover needs to.

 - Go through your client's care letter with them before they sign.
 This minimises the chances of later disputes over things like timeframes, costs, and copyright.

 - Provide your client with regular updates.
 The OISC recommends these be given at a minimum of every three months.
 Important news, like the outcome of a client's application, should be made in writing within three working days.